Home

 5. Two belts

-The Process to Make a Stitch
+The Process of Making a Stitch

 A video follows to illustrate this example.
-You may want to watch it several times to see everything that is happening.

 • Starting from the highest position, the needle moves down and pierces the fabric.
-Your feed dogs simultaneously out of the way, below the throat-plate.
+Your feed dogs simultaneously drop out of the way, below the throat-plate.
 (The fabric doesn't move for the nanosecond that the needle is in the fabric.)

 • As it starts on its way back up a small loop is created behind the scarf of the needle.